Peakboard/peakboard.github.io/_misc/06-en-version-history.md

 * Lua Sort functions
 * Lua Count distinct function
 * XQL Reports support UseBatch
-* Fix for Slack datasource
 * Fixed bug that some fonts were not accepted
 * Fixed bug for Excel Chart Control in the data selection
-* Fixed some bugs for Slack datasource
+* Fixed some bugs in Slack datasource
 * Fix for not showing the title of the templates

 ## 1.0.22.0 (18.06.2018)